 Calvary Baptist Church is currently seeking a pastor/lead elder.
-If you are a spiritually mature man who is called of God to be a pastor/lead elder, and feel led to apply for that position, please send your cover letter, resume, doctrinal statement, and three (3) letters of reference to .
+If you are a spiritually mature man who is called of God to be a pastor/lead elder, and feel led to apply for that position, please send your cover letter, resume, doctrinal statement, current family photo, and three (3) letters of reference to email@example.com.
+Open Door Ministries is assisting the Pulpit Committee with the candidate review process.
 Email applications are preferred, since snail mail applications will take longer to process.
 An overview of the job description follows.
 A more detailed job description will be provided during the application process.

 CALVARY BAPTIST CHURCH LEAD ELDER/PASTOR JOB DESCRIPTION